Phi Lambda Phi Alumnae Association

 Section III: Membership

-Any woman who has been initiated into the Phi Lambda Phi Sorority and who graduated or left the State University College at Oswego, NY, as a sister in good standing shall be eligible for membership.
+Any woman who has been initiated into the Phi Lambda Phi Sorority, who has graduated or no longer attends SUNY Oswego, and has left PLP as a sister in good standing is eligible for membership.
+All that is required is that she notify PLPAA of her desire for membership and confirm her contact information.

 ARTICLE II: PURPOSE